pat/thinking-sphinx/v4/searching.md

 @articles.per_page
 {% endhighlight %}

+<h3 id="dynamic_attributes">Dynamic Attributes</h3>

+It's possible for Sphinx searches to have generated attributes as part of a request, which can then be used for filtering or grouping (or just returned for use by your own application).
+This is done with the `:select` option - which behaves very similarly to a SQL SELECT clause.

+{% highlight ruby %}
+Article.search 'pancakes',
+  :select => '*, LENGTH(tag_ids) AS tags_count',
+  :with   => {:tags_count => 0}
+{% endhighlight %}

+Unless you're returning [raw Sphinx results](#raw), you must include all standard attributes (the `"*"` at the start of the `:select` option) to ensure records can be translated to ActiveRecord instances.

 <h3 id="grouping">Grouping / Clustering</h3>

 Sphinx allows you group search records that share a common attribute, which can be useful when you want to show aggregated collections.
 For example, if you have a set of posts and they are all part of a category and have a category_id, you could group your results by category id and show a set of all the categories matched by your search, as well as all the posts.
 You can read more about it in the [official Sphinx documentation](http://sphinxsearch.com/docs/current.html#clustering).